hkhako/CUDA-Lattice-Boltzmann-Hydrodynamic-Simulator/README.md

 CMake 2.8+

 ## Build Instruction
 Typical cmake project.
+You can build with Cmake-GUI.
 One can choose their favorite compiler target.
 It is tested in VS2012 & VS2015, but should work in any compiler and compatible platform.
+To build with cmake command line